-Ships which fail to comply with the reporting requirements of Directive 2002/59/EC (Article 16.1(a), 2nd bullet point of Directive 2002/59/EC) - Incident type FAILED NOTIFICATION
+5. Ships which fail to comply with the reporting requirements of the VTMIS Directive (Article 16.1(a), 2nd bullet point) - Incident type FAILED NOTIFICATION

-Whenever a ship does not comply with the reporting requirements imposed by Directive 2002/59/EC, coastal stations should distribute an Incident Report to Member States along the planned route of the ship, if known.
+Whenever a ship does not comply with the reporting requirements imposed by Directive 2002/59/EC, coastal stations should distribute an Incident Report to Member States along the planned route of the ship, if known, and to the flag State (if EU flag vessel).